AgileRL/AgileRL/docs/tutorials/llm_finetuning/sft_dpo_finetuning.rst

 LLM Fine-Tuning with SFT and DPO
 =================================

-In this tutorial we cover two widely used LLM finetuning algorithms: Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO).
+In this tutorial we cover two widely used LLM fine-tuning algorithms: Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO).
 We show how to run each in the AgileRL framework, compare training curves, and examine qualitative outputs.

-Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO) are two widely used LLM finetuning algorithms.
+Supervised Fine-Tuning (SFT) and Direct Preference Optimization (DPO) are two widely used LLM fine-tuning algorithms.
 SFT is a simple algorithm that fine-tunes an LLM on a dataset of human-generated examples, while DPO is a more advanced algorithm that fine-tunes an LLM on a dataset of human preferences.

 SFT, also known as instruction tuning, uses a supervised learning approach to fine-tune the LLM.
-It calculates a simple cross-entropy loss between the model's output logits for each token and the target token.
+It calculates a simple cross-entropy loss between the model's output logits for each token and the target token from the dataset.

-DPO, on the other hand, constructs an implicit reward function by comparing the model's output logits for each token with the "chosen" and "rejected" tokens.
+DPO, on the other hand, constructs an implicit reward function by comparing the model's output logits for each token with "chosen" and "rejected" tokens from the set of preference data.
 The objective is to maximize the output logits similarity to the chosen tokens and minimize similarity to the rejected tokens.
 To prevent "reward hacking" leading to nonsensical outputs, an additional KL-divergence term (controlled by a \beta parameter) is added to the loss function to limit divergence from the base model.
 Additionally, we implement a negative log-likelihood (NLL) term to weight the model towards maximizing the likelihood of the chosen response, rather than simply maximizing the marginal reward, as proposed here (https://arxiv.org/pdf/2404.19733).